 So let’s go back to the two scenarios.
 We’ll start with the people who pray without action – reminding yourself that you don’t get to decide for someone else when it’s acceptable, reasonable, or rational.
 Cherry picking in this manner necessarily destroys its own argument.
 Again, there is no gray.
 It’s black and white – just like the big fat line I just drew.
 Again, they’re either absolutely afforded their comfort without criticism, or they’re not.
 Otherwise who gets to draw the not-so-fat gray lines?
 Who gets to decide where harmless becomes crazy or negligent?
 You?
 Me?
 Mind you, I’m not saying that I get to decide either, but I’m not waffling in the gray.
 I reject crazy in totally.

 I have personally lost two friends to cancer specifically because they opted for the comfort of prayer over medical attention.
 Both believed that the prayers of friends and family would keep them in good stead because the comfort of prayer was an easy out over the discomfort of a medical alternative.
-One friend, Donna, who was in remission for nearly a year, refused to go for follow-up exams for fear of hearing bad news.
+One friend, Nina, who was in remission for nearly a year, refused to go for follow-up exams for fear of hearing bad news.
 I got her to cave after threatening to drag her to her doctor by force, but by then it was too late.
 She was dead in 3 months.
 Sorry, but people who opt for the comfort of prayer over logical action are idiots, and those who enable them by condoning or catering to it are no less negligent.
-Moreover, Donna’s cherry picking worldview clearly didn’t work for her, so I can’t conclude that yours [to let them have their unchecked comfort] will work for anyone else.
+Moreover, Nina’s cherry picking worldview clearly didn’t work for her, so I can’t conclude that yours [to let them have their unchecked comfort] will work for anyone else.